 3. Extending foreign aid will help other countries be more independent.

 Advocates say that by helping poor countries – by giving them financial assistance, helping them in times of natural disasters, and providing medical help like vaccines for diseases – a time will come when these countries will be able to improve their economies.
-Moreover, with eradicating diseases such as polio, there will be more competent citizens and aid their economies as well.
-Eventually, these countries will not be needing aid anymore but instead, be the ones to pay it forward like Peru, Japan and China.
+Moreover, with eradicating diseases such as polio, there will be more competent citizens to aid their economies as well.
+Eventually, these countries will not be needing aid anymore but instead, be the ones to pay it forward.

 4. It can help other nations fight drugs and other problems like HIV/AIDS.

-Many organizations are helping in the dissemination of information about transnational problems like drugs and HIV.
+Many organisations are helping in the dissemination of information about transnational problems like drugs and HIV.
 The International Narcotics Control program sets aside funds to help fight drug problems in other countries.

 That’s all very well, I hear you say, but what about the flip side?
 What about the negatives to foreign aid?

 1. Foreign aid does not go to the people because of corruption.